 40% of interviewers fail applicants who do not exude confidence.
 A lot struggle in this aspect, especially when asked about their resume.

 It is wrong to assume that interviewers only care about the content of resumes.
 Applicants should know that how they present said resume creates an even more significant impact.

 Applicants should know how to answer “walk me through your resume” to have a fighting chance at landing a job.

-Why interviewers ask “walk me through your resume”
+Why do interviewers ask “walk me through your resume”?